EAL0140 Environmental Performative Architecture and Planning 2025-26

 Mid term review of project idea, design variations and initial performance analysis.

-Performative design – Analysis of simulation results for selection of design proposal, and presentation.
+Performative design – Analysis and presentation of simulation results for selection of design proposal.

 Consultations - Architectural, digital and performative design, and presentation.